Secretary - Barb Batie

-Since her return she has been active in the Nebraska IFYE Alumni Association, helping to host the 1982 and 2012 National IFYE Conferences and currently serves as the organization’s treasurer.
+Since her return, she has been active in the Nebraska IFYE Alumni Association, helping to host the 1982 and 2012 National IFYE Conferences and currently serves as the organization’s treasurer.
 She and her family have hosted eight IFYEs, two LABO exchanges and countless other international students on short-term exchanges or through groups such as Up With People and the Young Americans.

-Barb joined the board in 2019 and immediately began duties as board secretary.
+Barb joined the Board in 2019 and immediately began duties as Board Secretary.
 Her skills include experience in public relations and marketing, after serving three years as the marketing director for the Nebraska Rural Radio Foundation.
 She just completed a three-year term on the Nebraska Sesquicentennial Commission, as one of 17 Nebraskans appointed by the Governor to plan and execute the state’s celebration of 150 years of statehood.

 Barb and Don have two grown daughters, Juliana and Cicely.
 Juliana is a vocational agriculture instructor in Nebraska and is married to Doug Loudon.
-They live at Elm Creek, Neb.
+They live at Elm Creek, Nebraska.
 Cicely is a legislative assistant for Nebraska’s U.S. Senator Deb Fischer in Washington, D.C.